 If you’re 18+ years old and enrolled in a 2 or 4-year college, apply for one of the nearly $60,000 in travel grants by May 15, 2019.

+Created in 1983 during the Reagan Administration, CBYX strengthens U.S.-German relations by forging lasting ties of deeper understanding.
 The CBYX award provides merit-based scholarships to high school students, recent vocational graduates and young professionals for an academic year of study in Germany.

-We are committed to equity and would like to enable students who are dedicated to language study and cultural exchange to be able live with a family abroad.
+We are committed to equity and would like to enable students who are dedicated to language study and cultural exchange to be able to live with a family abroad.

 High school students have an opportunity to study in Mexico, Spain, France, Germany, and Japan.

 Just a reminder that most of these scholarships range from $100 to $1000, and are annual!
 So if you’ve missed the deadline to apply, don’t fret.
 Set reminders on your calendar to remind yourself to apply to these 1-2 months prior to their due date next year.

 For more information on the ANDEO Summer Abroad Scholarship, click here.

 16. AFSA Scholarship